Padar Island Hike: Epic Day Trip From Labuan Bajo Indonesia

 There’s a cobblestone path all the way to the top now, but it’s still a pretty steep and exhausting climb.
 Along the way, there are some viewpoints where you can stop to rest as you work your way to the top for the best view.

-This hike has very little shade and the sun in Komodo is pretty brutal, so plan on getting roasted on your way up the hill!
-Definitely bring some water.
+The Padar Island hike has very little shade and the sun in Komodo is pretty brutal, so plan on getting roasted on your way up the hill!

 This is Indonesia, we don’t want to be babysat on such a simple hike!
 Just let us take some photos and enjoy the view!

-The island has a giant X shape, with three bays where you can see a white beach, black beach, and pink beach.
+The island looks like it has a giant X shape, with three bays where you can see a white beach, black beach, and pink beach.

 Each of those sand colors is pretty special in itself, but to see all of them in one place is crazy.
 This is probably the only place in the world where you can witness that!